nopara73/Dumplings/Explanation.md

 Since early discussion about the technique by Satoshi, and the proper introduction by Maxwell, there have been multiple CoinJoin implementations with more or less success.
 The goal of our research is to analyse the usage patterns and historical trends of the three most widely used systems to date, JoinMarket, Wasabi and Whirlpool.
 It is limited in scope to publicly verifiable blockchain data, and thus excludes any active network level analysis.
 In this article we explain our methodological approach, define each metric, and compare the implementations in historical analysis.
 This is done in an effort to find inefficiencies of current implementations, and improve on them with future protocols.

 ## How to fingerprint CoinJoin transactions
+In order to be able to give a comprehensive overview of the Bitcoin privacy-enhancing scene we analyzed all CoinJoin transactions.
+However, first we needed to find them all!

+CoinJoin transactions are typically easy to detect.
+They consist of multiple inputs and outputs.
+Usually the number of outputs are slightly larger than the number of inputs as input UTXOs produce also non-mixed change outputs as well.
+Most of the times a CoinJoin transaction consists of dozens of inputs and outputs.
+For instance, have a look at [this gigantic Wasabi CoinJoin](https://blockstream.info/nojs/tx/e4a789d16a24a6643dfee06e018ad27648b896daae6a3577ae0f4eddcc4d9174) with more than 100 input UTXOs.
+Good luck in deanonymizing that, dear chain analysts!

+On the other hand, Samourai CoinJoin transactions have 5 inputs and outputs making them straightforward to detect.

 ## Monthly volumes